co-kevin/hueyzng/README.md

 Worked as a technical lead, pre-sales solution, architect, DevOps, consultant.

-Well-rounded skills and pursuit of technical excellence
+Well-rounded skills and pursuit of technical excellence.